Asteroid Measurements at Millimeter Wavelengths with the South Pole Telescope: Introduction

 \section{Introduction}

 Astronomers can learn about the evolution of our solar system and its planets by studying the physical properties of asteroids \citep{michel15}.
-Astronomers typically observe asteroids at either optical or thermal infrared (IR) wavelengths; in these wavelength ranges, the asteroid flux densities are dominated by reflected solar light and thermal emission, respectively.
-Astronomers also study asteroids at sub-millimeter (submm), millimeter (mm), and centimeter (cm) wavelengths, but such studies are less frequent, despite the feasibility of such measurements having been demonstrated as early as the 1970s \citep{briggs73}.
-These microwave observations provide information that optical and IR observations cannot.
+Typically, astronomers observe asteroids passively at optical and thermal infrared (IR) wavelengths; in these wavelength ranges, the asteroid flux densities are dominated by reflected solar light and thermal emission, respectively.
+Astronomers also study asteroids actively with radar observations, which detect echo signals to determine physical shape and properties.
+While astronomers do study asteroids at sub-millimeter (submm), millimeter (mm), and centimeter (cm) wavelengths, such studies are less frequent, despite the feasibility of such measurements having been demonstrated as early as the 1970s \citep{briggs73}.
+These microwave observations provide information that optical, IR, and radar observations cannot.
 For instance, early observers at microwave wavelengths correctly understood that emission from wavelengths longer than IR originated from multiple wavelengths into the ``regolith,'' i.e. the unconsolidated rocky surface, of the asteroid depending on regolith composition \citep{ulich76,conklin77,johnston82}.
 That is, the regolith becomes more transparent at longer wavelengths, so early observers found they could measure thermal radiation emitted from deeper under the asteroid's surface.

 Studies at IR wavelengths suggested that most large asteroids had surface emissivities near unity, yet early observations from submm to cm wavelengths measured flux densities much lower than models predicted.
 These early observers interpreted the lower flux densities as the result of a wavelength-dependent drop in emissivity as large as 25\% \citep{johnston82,webster88}.
 At the time, astronomers interpreted this lower emissivity as an effective emissivity resulting from scattering by grains within the regolith, which would make it harder for photons to escape to the surface \citep{redman92}.
 Astronomers used this interpretation to place constraints on the composition and properties of asteroids' surfaces, and they continued interpreting asteroids in this way for decades, including in some recent studies at these wavelengths that observe emissivity drops as great as 40\% \citep{muller07,moullet10}.